THE WHITE PAPER: SCIE¶

 Vector C (Vertical constraint / "Hammer")A vertical pinning or guidance component that stabilizes the (z)-axis extent and supports the observed verticality of certain effects (including plume geometry and confinement claims in the synthesis).

-These vectors are not asserted as proven emitters; they represent the minimum geometry required by the model to reproduce the dossier's claimed damage boundaries.
+These vectors are not asserted as proven emitters; they define the minimum geometry required by the model to reproduce the dossier's damage boundaries.

 2.2 Circuit Return (Ground Plane / “Bathtub” constraint)¶